East Hartford road closed for ammonia leak

 Right now, black smoke is blanketing the sky above the Vatican.More >

-A bus crashed into an apartment building in Vernon and damaged at least one unit, according to dispatchers.More >
+A bus crashed into an apartment building in Vernon on Friday morning and damaged at least one unit.More >

-A bus crashed into an apartment building in Vernon and damaged at least one unit, according to dispatchers.More >
+A bus crashed into an apartment building in Vernon on Friday morning and damaged at least one unit.More >

 It's a gorgeous start, but there could be a few pop-up showers/t'storms this afternoon.More >